Methamphetamine is a dangerous and highly addictive stimulant that’s known for causing numerous health problems, including meth mouth and meth mites.

 1 Month

 Around the 30-day mark, cravings usually begin to subside.
 This is the stage during which addicts can begin their meth addiction treatment.
-Inpatient rehab is usually ideal for individuals in this phase of recovery in order to avoid relapse.
+Inpatient rehab is usually ideal for individuals in this phase of recovery to avoid relapse.
 Potential triggers that exist at home can prevent the person from progressing in their treatment.
 This stage can last up to 4 or 5 months, so the longer the person stays away from meth, the easier it’ll be for them to sustain their sobriety.

 Can I Detox From Drugs at Home?